sabof/org-bullets/README.md

 select, do [M-x eval-region].
 The *s will be replaced with utf-8 bullets next time you open an org file
 <h5>Through MELPA and package.el</h5>
-After downloading the package, do [M-x customize-variable RET org-mode-hook], check the org-bullets-mode checkbox.
-[C-x C-s].
+After downloading the package, do [M-x customize-variable RET org-mode-hook], and check the org-bullets-mode checkbox.<br />
+Press [C-x C-s].
 That's it.